Vinodhariharan/JavaFSE-Cognizant-HandsOn/README.md

 * **Exercise 1 – Singleton Pattern**
   Java implementation of the Singleton Design Pattern to ensure only one instance of a class exists with global access.

+* **Exercise 2 – Factory Method Pattern**
+  Java implementation of the Factory Method Pattern to create different types of documents (Word, PDF, Excel) using dedicated factory classes.

 ---

 ## Week 2